berndmichaely/jsemver/README.md

 **JSemVer** is a modular Java library to implement the Semantic Versioning 2.0.0 specification found at [semver.org](https://semver.org/).

-It is available at maven coordinates:
+Releases are available at maven coordinates:

 ```
 de.bernd-michaely:jsemver:${version}